 People with Alcohol Use Disorder (AUD) suffer from an inability to drink alcohol in moderate quantities.
 They can’t have a couple of drinks.
 They must drink to excess and they must drink all the time.
-This is because their brains react to alcohol differently from people who don’t suffer from AUD.
+This is because their brains react to alcohol differently from people who don’t suffer from an Alcohol Use Disorder.

-Take Advantage of an Alcohol Treatment Center Durham
+Take Advantage of our Alcohol Use Disorder Treatment Center in Durham

-For people with AUD, their brain reacts to alcohol in a certain way.
+For people with an Alcohol Use Disorder, their brain reacts to alcohol in a certain way.
 When they drink too much, they stumble and slur their words.
 When they have too little alcohol, they go into withdrawal.
 There is no happy medium.
 They either stay drunk all the time, or they suffer withdrawal.
 This is why it’s critical to seek help from an alcohol treatment center in Durham, NC.

 If you just stop drinking alcohol, your brain is going to get confused.
 It is used to getting a constant supply of alcohol to the brain.
 It doesn’t know how to behave without it.
 You will suffer physical manifestations of this confusion.
 You will feel anxious and uneasy and may have a fever or suffer severe vomiting.

 If you want to safely and comfortably detox from alcohol abuse, you need to check into an alcohol treatment center.
 You will have access to care 24/7 and you will have people dedicated to getting you well.
-You will have medication to help with the physical and mental withdrawal symptoms associated with AUD.
+You will have medication to help with the physical and mental withdrawal symptoms associated with an Alcohol Use Disorder.

 Treatment for the Kindling Effect at an Alcohol Treatment Center in Durham

-One problem unique to people with AUD is the kindling effect.
+One problem unique to people with an Alcohol Use Disorder is the kindling effect.
 This means that your withdrawal is going to get worse every time you quit drinking.
 If you consistently quit and relapse, your brain is not going to know how to behave.
 By the time it finally gets used to not having alcohol, you turn around and start drinking again.
 It’s a rollercoaster that your brain simply can’t handle.

 When you get sober for the first time, your brain doesn’t know how to react.
 Every time you relapse, it gets worse.
 What starts out as mild withdrawal symptoms will quickly turn into a full-blown case of DTs.
 This effect of having a worse withdrawal every time you quit drinking is called the kindling effect.